Italian Wedding Soup with Orzo and Mini Meatballs

 This post may contain affiliate links.
 Please read my disclosure policy.

-This Italian wedding soup has everything I love most — tender, bite-size meatballs, little pasta shapes, a broth that tastes like it’s been simmering all afternoon (when it’s really more like 20 minutes), and just-wilted greens that keep everything bright and fresh-tasting.
+This Italian wedding soup has everything I love most — tender, bite-size meatballs, little pasta shapes, a broth that tastes like it’s been simmering all afternoon (when it’s really more like 20 minutes), and just-wilted greens that keep everything bright and alive in the bowl.

 Wedding soup — it’s a meal that shows up in almost every Italian American family, yet somehow each version can be so different.
 In the small New England city where I grew up, each auntie, neighbor, and Sunday-dinner nonna had their spin.
 Bigger meatballs or tiny ones, escarole or spinach, pastina or orzo.
 I tasted them all.
 That’s why I’ve always loved this soup.
 It’s comfort, tradition, and personality all in one bowl.

-- Pasta: The pasta debate in my family could easily take up an entire wedding reception.
+The pasta debate in my family could easily take up an entire wedding reception.
 My mother swore her broken egg pasta made the broth cling just right.
 My cousins argued for pastina because it reminded them of Sunday soup at Mama’s house.
-I love orzo or acini di pepe, but really, any type works just fine.
-Choose your favorite!
+I love orzo or acini di pepe, but really, any type of tiny pasta shape works just fine.
+Choose your favorite.

-Add the meatballs, cooked pasta and greens to the cooked soup broth.
-Note: This soup is only as good as the broth, so I start with my homemade chicken broth if I have time, otherwise a tasty store-bought one.
+3. Add the meatballs, pasta and wilted greens to the broth.
+This soup is only as good as its base, so consider starting with my homemade chicken broth or the best store-bought one you can find.

 Ingredients